 Kurta Ron Williams Last Walkabout

-This resource will soon be available as a free download from this website
+This resource is available as a free download from YouTube:

 Archival footage of Ron telling stories during his last walkabout through Central Australia in April 2002, just 18 months before his death.

 A 2 DVD set of amateur video with patches of wind noise